your0rg/HabitatForMeteor/README.md

     cat ${HOME}/.hab/cache/keys/yourse1f-yourorg-${KEY_STAMP}.sig.key | hab origin key import; echo ;
     ```

-1. *Use ssh-agent* :: You need to have SSH continually nagging for your SSH key passphrase.
+1. *Use ssh-agent* :: You **don't** need to have SSH continually nagging for your SSH key passphrase.
 Do ...
     ```
+    echo "$SSH_AUTH_SOCK";
+    # if that returns nothing, then you'll need to start ssh-agent with ...
     eval $(ssh-agent);
-    ssh-add;
+    # either way, do ...
+    ssh-add <path to yout private key>;
+    # yeah, it's gonna want the password!
     ```

 1. *Cleanly commit and push the project* :: The next step will balk at continuing if there are any "loose" files in your project directory.
 You must have explicitly ignored &/or added, committed **and** pushed, each and every file.